-This means none of your personal credit details will be tied to your business credit inquiries, approvals, or financing.
-Separate business credit also allows there to be a clear separation of assets between the business owner's personal assets and the assets that are tied to the business itself.
+Different business credit also allows a clear separation of assets between the business owner’s personal assets and the assets that are tied to the business itself.

-A separate business profile also means that you can protect yourself from business identity theft.
+A separate business profile also means protecting yourself from business identity theft.
 If your business credit is intertwined with your personal credit, you might not be aware of any theft.
-You can also monitor your business in a similar fashion to the way you would monitor your personal credit.
+You can also monitor your business similarly to how you would monitor your personal credit.

-You want to make sure the credit bureaus, as well as your business creditors and vendors, are able to confirm your business information when you apply for financing or business with them.
-Below are steps you need to take to properly set up your business credit:
+You want to ensure the credit bureaus and your business creditors and vendors can confirm your business information when you apply for financing or do business with them.
+Below are the steps you need to take to set up your business credit properly:

 Incorporate your business

-This means setting up a corporation or an LLC (Limited Liability Company) to ensure your company is seen as a separate business entity.
+Set up a corporation or an LLC (Limited Liability Company) to ensure your company is considered a separate business entity.
 For businesses that are sole proprietorships and partnerships, the business is the same as the owner.

-So in order to have separate business credit, your business needs to be a corporation or LLC.
+So to have separate business credit, your business needs to be a corporation or LLC.

 Obtain a Federal Employer Identification Number

-A Federal Employer Identification Number is also known as a FEIN is the number you'll use for tax filings and business registration.
-You'll also need to provide this number to vendors you work with.
+A FEIN, or a Federal Employer Identification Number, is the number you’ll use for tax filings and business registration.
+You’ll also need to provide this number to vendors you work with.

 Open a business checking and savings accounts